Does Peeling Sunburn Remove Tan?

 Use SPF

-If you are not wanting to tan, and are spending longer in the sun, then use an SPF 50.
-Using a sunscreen with an SPF 15 or SPF 30 will not prevent you from tanning, but it will work beautifully to prevent peeling when your skin is recovering.
+Using a sunscreen with an SPF of 15 or 30 will not prevent you from tanning, but it will work effectively to prevent peeling when your skin is recovering.

 Moisturize Your Skin

 Moisturized, hydrated skin is less likely to peel after tanning.
 Hydrated skin is better equipped to turn UV radiation into melanin production, thus resulting in a tan.
-Skin that is dry and dehydrated will just burn, and this will lead to peeling.

 Exfoliate

-It is a good idea to exfoliate your skin the day before tanning.
-Dead skin cells accumulate on the top of your skin, and when you tan and burn, these will be the first to slough off and possibly peel.
+Dead skin cells accumulate on the surface of your skin, and when you tan and burn, these are the first to slough off and possibly peel.

 Do not exfoliate too soon before tanning, as your skin might still be too sensitive to handle UV radiation.